shubhamshekhar23/Design-Patterns-in-Java/README.md

 Following are the features in our problem statement :

+Behavioral Design Patterns -

-1. In our new Car Artificial Intelligence software, there is a possibility of virus from other hackers.There are different levels of virus and based on that level, employees can solve or not solve it.
+1.( CHAIN_OF_RESPONSIBILITY ) -  In our new Car Artificial Intelligence software, there is a possibility of virus from other hackers.There are different levels of virus and based on that level, employees can solve or not solve it.
 So, we have a team of developers and there is a hierarchy of developers.
 So, when there is a virus found in the system, it is given to the engineer.
-If he can not solve it, then he will pass it to team lead; if team lead cant then he will pass it to technical officer;etc. ( CHAIN_OF_RESPONSIBILITY ).
+If he can not solve it, then he will pass it to team lead; if team lead cant then he will pass it to technical officer;etc. .

+2.( COMMAND ) - In our new Car, We want to provide user a remote with only one button ( Just for elegance ) that can be used to perform differnt tasks like lighton , play music and Controlling Air condition etc. All these commands can be performed on a single button press;

+3. ( Interpreter ) - In our car, We want to create a voice command system in which commands can be created and interpreted. e.g startcar, fuelcheck, autodrive etc. for these commands there are AND OR combination of commands like fuelcheck and doorclosed.